hundrieser/hundrieser.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I find it fascinating to use mathematics for the description of statistical problems in order to obtain deep insights, but I also enjoy mathematics for its own sake.
+I find it fascinating to use mathematics for the precise description of statistical problems in order to obtain novel insights, but I also enjoy mathematics for its own sake.

 Currently, I in my third-year of my Ph.D. studies  where I am supervised by <a href="http://www.stochastik.math.uni-goettingen.de/index.php?id=14&username=munk"><b>Axel Munk</b></a>.
 My research interests lie at the intersection of mathematical theory and statistical inference.